 Not to argue with the virtues of a calculator; nor am I advocating against any advancements.
 But when superior technology comes along, there will still be pedagogical value to that which it replaces, especially when there is 300+ years of historical use.
 As a person who is one generation removed from using a slide rule scholastically, I find learning it today to be revolutionary.
 It has reminded me that something doesn't have to be practical in order to have value.
 Make no mistake, a slide rule is no longer practical, and this is the reason for its obsolescence.

-But the slide rule is a tangible, visual way to see the way numbers work - and it's this aspect that warrants a reevaluation of its practicality today.
+But the slide rule is a tangible, visual way to see the way numbers work - and it's this aspect that warrants a reevaluation of its usefulness today.
 In the least, it's akin to an abacus or counting beads in the primary years.
 Or it's more like a sophisticated number line in the secondary years.
 As educators, we are always looking for models that assist us with abstract principles.
 While the abstractions make math challenging, it's also that aspect which makes it rewarding.
 And therein lies the polarizing nature of math.
 How many students give up before the reward?
 "It's the abstractions that make math challenging, but it's also that aspect which makes it rewarding.
 And therein lies the polarizing nature of math."
-What follows are 8 different ways in which math education is worse from no longer having slide rules.
-Some of these aspects are a direct reflection of the device itself; what it does and how it can help us in the classroom.
-But some of these are an indictment on the way we do math education today, and I hope that by showing how "old technology" can be used in a modern classroom, that educators might find some enlightenment about our current pedagogy.
+What follows are TEN different ways in which math education is worse from no longer having slide rules.
+These aspects are a direct reflection of the device itself; what it does and how it can help us in the classroom.
+But all of these should show us how we can rethink math education today, to show how "old technology" can be used in a modern classroom; that educators might find some enlightenment about our current pedagogy.

 |